 Frequently Asked Questions

-Yes, surrogacy is legal in Colorado, which is considered a surrogacy-friendly state.
+Surrogacy is legal for all types of parents in Colorado, which makes it a surrogacy-friendly state for intended parents who are single, married or unmarried couples, and same-sex couples.
 Still, there are many moving pieces involved in surrogacy, and we’re here to guide you through the complex legal, medical, and emotional aspects of your journey!

 How long does the surrogacy process take in Colorado?